jfree/orsonpdf/README.md

     http://docs.oracle.com/javase/tutorial/2d/

-There are some demonstration applications included in the com.orsonpdf.demo.* package.
-These applications make use of JFreeChart, so you'll find two additional jars in the 'lib' directory (jfreechart-1.0.17.jar and jcommon-1.0.21.jar).
-These are required for the demo code only.
+There are some demonstration applications included in the [JFree Demos](https://github.com/jfree/jfree-demos) project.

 Dual Licensing